a327ex/www/content/posts/luck.md

 Both of these statements are objectively true.
 But they are not pragmatically true, because the idea of luck feeds your body's need for lack of control, which makes you parse reality through a lens of lack of control, which further feeds your body's need for lack of control, and as the loop plays out you will become an avatar of lack of control, which is a person who lacks control.

-{{< hint [info] >}}
+{{< hint info >}}
-Objective truth: scientific truth, a truth that is concerned only with objective reality, reason and logic.
-Pragmatic truth: darwinian truth, a truth that is concerned with fitness, or only what is true enough to lead to better outcomes in the future.
+Objective truth is scientific truth, concerned only with objective reality, reason and logic.
+While pragmatic truth is darwinian truth, concerned with fitness, or only what is true enough to lead to better outcomes in the future.
-{{< /hint >}}

-{{< hint [info] >}}
-A good idea is one that is both objectively and pragmatically true.
-A worse idea is one that is only pragmatically but not objectively true.
-A bad idea is one that is both objectively and pragmatically false.
-But the worst idea is one that is only objectively but not pragmatically true.
-Only this worst idea has the capacity to fool your already weak rational mind into doing something that is wrong for your future without you being able to realize it.)
 {{< /hint >}}

 In this case, the only way to break the loop is through active, conscious rejection of the idea that luck matters or is important.
 You have to psyop yourself into the belief that luck isn't real to not become its avatar and to eventually gain the pragmatic benefits that come from not believing in it.

 Many people have gamed out this process instinctively - which is incidentally what allows them to be successful - such as contemporary philosopher and part-time streamer, Félix Lengyel:

 {{< youtube GfYHU3jVky4 >}}